danforth-restorative/digitalskills.info/_posts/2020-10-18-digital-transformation-for-the-rest-of-us.md

 I could see clearly, how if I had been focused growing up – if I had consistently created and worked towards almost anything online – by now I would have likely found my way into a number of profitable ventures.

-I could see also, just as clearly, that *the potential is greater than ever*, and **I'm not letting that opportunity pass by**, anymore.
+I could see, also, just as clearly, that *the potential is greater than ever*, and **I'm not letting that opportunity pass by**, anymore.

 ### The sky's the limit